Boston University vs Dartmouth: Which School is Right for You?

 Both Boston University and Dartmouth College employ talented and experienced professors and administrators.
 Boston University has a diverse faculty, with many professors who are leaders in their respective fields.
 Dartmouth College also has a strong faculty, with professors who are dedicated to teaching undergraduates.

 Dartmouth College is known for its small class sizes and personalized attention to students.
-The faculty at Dartmouth are not only dedicated to teaching, but also to conducting research and contributing to their respective fields.
+The faculty at Dartmouth is not only dedicated to teaching but also to conducting research and contributing to their respective fields.
 The college also has a robust network of alumni who are actively involved in supporting current students and faculty.

 Boston University vs Dartmouth: Cost of Attendance

-The cost of attending Boston University and Dartmouth College varies depending on a number of factors, such as program of study, financial need, and residency status.
-The average cost of attendance for Boston University is 64,176, while it is $62,430 for Dartmouth College.
+The cost of attending Boston University and Dartmouth College varies depending on several factors, such as program of study, financial need, and residency status.
+The tuition and fees at Boston University are $62,360, while it is $62,4300 for Dartmouth College.
 Both schools provide financial aid and scholarships to qualifying students.

 It is important to note that the cost of attendance at both Boston University and Dartmouth College may increase each year due to inflation and other factors.
 Additionally, students may incur additional expenses beyond tuition, room, and board, such as textbooks, transportation, and personal expenses.